NancyTang50/wireless-communication/doc/README.md

 #### Encoding of the bytes

-The temperature and the humidty are both floating point values, because of this they both have the same encoding.
+The temperature and the humidity are both floating point values, because of this they both have the same encoding.
 First the value needs to be multiplied by 100, then this value needs to be converted into a signed 16 bit number.
 Then this number can be send in little endian format.
-The psuedo code of this can be found below:
+The pseudo code of this can be found below:

 ```python
 some_float_value = 22.5